 Another 8 cheap pedals every guitarist needs to try

 In this list, I add a few alternatives to my original list of 8 cheap pedals, and also fill in a few gaps I left open last time.
-As with the last post, the aim is to keep around the £60 price point, with maybe a few quid over on occasion.
+Just like in my last post, the aim is to keep around the £60 price point.
+Ssurprise: there are some great-sounding pedals among this lot…

 Harley Benton American TrueTone